sari-rev00/pyEnOceanDriver/README.md

     'sub_tel_num': 1
 }
 ```
-in this app, data (928MHz telegram) handling instance is generated from EnOcean_J class,
+In this app, data (928MHz telegram) handling instance is generated from EnOcean_J class.<br>
-get_packet() method parforms packet analysis and returns extructed data from packet like above.
+The get_packet() method parforms packet analysis and returns extructed data from packet like above.<br>

-# 5. exsample application: show ESP3 packet
+## 6. exsample application: show ESP3 packet
-***
-you can view ESP3 packet from receiver device with following steps.
+You can view ESP3 packet from receiver device with following steps.<br>
-Start app example.
+Start app example.<br>
 ```
 $ sudo python3 app_example_view_ESP3_packet_J.py
 ```
-and transmit telegram (e.g. press switch), then you can see telegram data on console like this.
+And then transmit telegram (e.g. press switch), you can see telegram data on console like this.<br>
-note: all received telegram
 ```
 # rocker switch
 {'data': ['0x20', '0x00', '0x29', '0x79', '0x9d', '0x88', '0xb7'],